rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 the cost of a performance penalty when inserting or removing components from these storages.

-To get started with [Sparsey] check out the [Sparsey Cheat Sheet] and the [examples on GitHub]!
+To get started with [Sparsey], check out the [Sparsey Cheat Sheet] and the [examples on GitHub]!

 [Sparsey]: https://github.com/LechintanTudor/sparsey